Highlights of Japan

 Enjoy the charms of Takayama at your own pace, its century-old homes, temples and museums.

-We recommend you to visit:
+We recommend you visit:

 - The traditional Kusakabe and Yoshijima houses